 Swaddling is a traditional practice of wrapping a baby in a blanket tightly, to keep them from moving too much during the night.
 Recent research has found that this could potentially be harmful, and a possible contributing factor to SIDs.

 Dr Anna Pease, lead author of a study at University of Bristol that looked into the causes of SIDs, said: 'We tried to gather evidence of whether there was an association between swaddling for sleep and SIDS.

 'The risk of SIDS when placing infants on the side or front for sleep increased when infants were swaddled.'

 The current recommendation advises not placing your child on its side or front for sleep, and this would appear especially important if you have swaddled your baby.

 Anna advises parents that, 'most babies start being able to roll over at about four to six months.

 'On a practical level what parents should take away from this is that if they choose to swaddle their babies for sleep, always place them on their back, and think about when to stop swaddling for sleep as their babies get older and more able to move.'

-Will giving my baby a dummy prevent cot death?Dummies aren't a means of prevention as such, but they are associated with a reduced risk of cot death.
+Will giving my baby a dummy reduced the risks of SIDS?Dummies aren't a means of prevention as such, but they are associated with a reduced risk of cot death.
 These recent findings are slightly confusing for parents, but basically mean that if your baby uses a dummy, he should carry on doing so.

 Experts don't yet know why dummies help in babies who are used to them, but the statistics prove they do.
 And dummy-users who suddenly stop are at increased risk of cot death.